razetime/ngn-k-tutorial/readme.md

 Each part of this tutorial will have `Vocabulary` and `Exercise` (pending) sections at the end.
 I suggest getting familiar with the vocabulary and doing the exercises in each part before moving on the next lesson.

 # Progress:
+Currently, the main introduction to ngn/k is complete.
+More practical chapters will be added.
 <details>
 <summary>Verb coverage: complete</summary>
  - [x] identity